What

 Here are some frequently asked questions related to ultrasound:

-Q: Is an abdominal ultrasound ordered for any condition other than pregnancy?
+Q: Is an ultrasound ordered for any condition other than pregnancy?

 A: There are several reasons the doctor requests an abdominal ultrasound.
 These include: